8.00am

 7.00pm

-Annual LG Professionals WA Awards Dinner, Crown Grand Ballroom
+Annual LG Professionals WA Awards Dinner, Grand Ballroom